saeed44/feedback_classifier_aws/Readme.md

-# A webapp to classify customer feedback.
+# A webapp to classify customer feedback messages

 This is a containerized webapp (using Docker).